+The rules are simple, pick a Bext XI of players who have left the FC Dallas Academy.
 Beyond each Best XI choice, I’ve put a shortlist of nominees.
-They are in no particular order.
+They are in alphabetical order.

 Forward: Rogelio Funes Mori

 This one’s not even close.
 And yes, the Funes Mori brothers played for the FCD Academy.
 It wasn’t very long but they were FCD Academy players.
-Rogelio has played 289 professional games at River Plate, Benfica, Eskişehirspor, and Monterrey with over 114 goals.
+Rogelio has played 321+ professional games at River Plate, Benfica, Eskişehirspor, and Monterrey with over 130 goals.
 (Depending on who’s counting, I went with Wikipedia for simplicity’s sake.)
 1 senior cap with Argentina.

-Left wing/mid: Alex Zendejas
+Left Wing/Mid: Alex Zendejas

 Linking Mid: Weston McKennie

-Holding mid: Victor Ulloa
+Holding Mid: Victor Ulloa

-Left back: Moises Hernandez
+Left Back: Moises Hernandez

-Center back: Ramiro Funes Mori
+Center Back: Ramiro Funes Mori

 Like his brother, he had a short stint at FC Dallas Academy before moving to River Plate’s youth team.
 Played 76 times for River, 55 times for Everton, and is now with Villarreal.
-24 senior caps with Argentina.
+26 senior caps with Argentina.
 He’s the first choice by a long shot.

-Center back: Chris Richards
+Center Back: Chris Richards

 Brecc Evans – One season at Cal Poly before signing with North Texas SC.
 Captained NTXSC to the USL-1 Championship.

-Right back: Reggie Cannon
+Right Back: Reggie Cannon

 Goalkeeper: Jesse Gonzalez